Kirkpatrick Model of Training Evaluation

 The last level is to evaluate what the participants learned and how this helps in their areas of work, gives further optimisation and advantages to the company.

-This can be with interviews with the area manager or also a test to be able to measure the staff.
+This can be with interviews with the area manager or also a test to be able to measure behavior of the staff.

 The impact of the results will be reflected in the actions of the employees, but also in the costs and budgets of the organisation, employee performance, turnover, productivity, among others.